TutsGhost/win10_Improve-Guide/Guide.md

   1. Press the "Windows-Key" + "R" and type in "msconfig"
   2. Go to "Services" and tick the box that says "exclude all Microsoft services"
   3. Now look for any services that you don't need and untick them (remember to not disable any Anti-Cheat or AntiVirus Services)

+- Interface performance boost

+This will help you a bit with your pc performance if you have older hardware mostly this is no longer a huge difference

+   1. Open "Windows Search" (right click the windows menu -> "Search")
+   2. Type in "Performance" -> click the first result
+   3. Now in visual effects you can turn it to "Adjust for best performance"
+   4. click "Apply"

+- Set File Explorer to open "This PC" as default

+This will remove the "recently opened files" section when you open the file explorer

+   1. Press "Windows key" + "I" -> search for "file options" -> click on "File Explorer Options"
+   2. Change "Open File Explorer to" to "This PC"
+   3. At the bottom in the "Privacy" topic untick "Show frequently used folders in quick access
+   4. Click "Apply"

 ## Browser Configuration